-MIDDLE SCHOOL CONFERENCES ARE THE WEEK OF MARCH 10

-No School For Middle School Students - March 13 & 14
+MIDDLE SCHOOL CONFERENCES ARE THE WEEK OF MARCH 10 No School For Middle School Students - March 13 & 14

 Spring Recess - No School For All Students March 17-21

 No School For All Students March 28

-Two Hour Late Start For All Students April 1
+Two Hour Late Start For All Students

 No School For All Students April 18

 No School For All Students April 21

 Last student day - Fourth Quarter Ends May 21

 Memorial Day May 26

-Omaha Public Schools does not discriminate on the basis of race, color, national origin, religion, sex (including pregnancy), marital status, sexual orientation, disability, age, genetic information, gender identity, gender expression, citizenship status, veteran status, political affiliation or ecosonic status in its programs, activities and employment and provides equal access to the Boy Scouts and other designated volutin groups.
-The following individual has been designated to accept allegations regarding non-discrimination policies: Superintendent of Schools, 3215 Cuming Street, Omaha, NE 68131 (531-299-0307).
+Omaha Public Schools does not discriminate on the basis of race, color, national origin, religion, sex (including pregnancy), marital status, sexual orientation, disability, age, genetic information, gender identity, gender expression, ditzenship status, veteran status, political affiliation or economic status in its programs, activities and employment and provides equal access to the Boy Scouts and bried resignated youth groups.
+The following individual has been designated to accept allegations regarding non-discrimination policies: Superintendent of Schools, 3215 Cuming Street, Omaha, NE 68131 (531-299-822).
+The following persons have been designated to handle inquiries regarding the non-discrimination policies: Director of Equity and Diversity, 3215 Cuming Street, Omaha, NE 68131 (531-299-0307).